Skip to content

 2. The vegetable plants have too much water

 Regular watering is important, but it shouldn’t be too much.
 In my garden, I often see water standing in my pot saucers.
 I might have been a bit too generous.
 A drainage system in the pot is essential so that excess water can drain away.
 If the pot has drainage, water can occasionally stand in the saucer.
-Without drainage, the soil is always in contact with the water through the holes in the pot.
-The roots are continuously wet, which causes them to rot and die.
-As a result, the vegetable plants remain small and can even die completely.
+Without drainage, the soil is always in contact with water through the holes in the pot.
+The roots are continuously moist, which causes them to rot and die.
+As a result, the vegetable plants remain small and may even die completely.

 3. Roots are damaged during planting